amongstar/https-github.com-egonSchiele-grokking_algorithms/README.md

 ## Images

-This repo also contains every image in Grokking Algorithms.
-These images are available for non-commercial use.
+This repo also contains every image in Grokking Algorithms, in hi-res.
+These images are available for free for non-commercial use.
 If you use an image, please add "copyright Manning Publications, drawn by adit.io".
 You are welcome to use these images in any non-commercial teaching materials, presentations, etc.

 ## Contributing